jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

       |Coq| compiled module, or it was compiled with an incompatible
       version of |Coq|.

-   .. exn:: The file :n:`@ident.vo` contains library dirpath and not library dirpath’.
+   .. exn:: The file @ident.vo contains library @dirpath and not library @dirpath.

       The library file :n:`@dirpath’` is indirectly required by the ``Require`` command but it is bound in the current loadpath to the